ml-in-barcelona/fullstack-reason-react-demo/README.md

 `Shared_js` is compiled by Melange to JavaScript while `Shared_native` by OCaml to a native library.

-The code of shared consist of an app to demostrate a few usages of server-reason-react implementations, such as server-reason-react.emotion or server-reason-react.js.
+The code of shared consist of an app to demostrate a few usages of server-reason-react implementations, such as server-reason-react.css or server-reason-react.js.

 - `server-reason-react.css` is the implementation of bs-css in the server.
 Maintains the same API and does the same functionality as emotion.js but in the server.
 All Css.* methods are available and generates the hash of the classnames.
 It also adds a fn `Css.render_style_tag()` to render the resultant CSS in the page, with the intention to be called in native.
 - `server-reason-react.belt` is the implementation of [Belt](https://rescript-lang.org/docs/manual/latest/api/belt) in pure OCaml.